usc-isi-i2/kgtk/docs/transform/compact.md

   --lists-in-input [LISTS_IN_INPUT]
                         Assume that the input file may contain lists (disable when certain it does not). (default=True).
+  --keep-first KEEP_FIRST_NAMES [KEEP_FIRST_NAMES ...]
+                        If compaction results in a list of values for any column on this list, keep only the first value after sorting. (default=none).
   --presorted [True|False]
                         Indicate that the input has been presorted (or at least pregrouped) (default=False).